AndreiZavo/DevByte/README.md

-# Behind the Scenes 🎩
+# Behind the Scenes - DevByte 🎩

-This is the toy app for Lesson 9 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012).

-## DevByte

 DevByte Viewer is an example app that showcases using [Room](https://developer.android.com/topic/libraries/architecture/room) and a Repository to create